JustBerkhout/nectar-tutorials/ardc/keypairs/keypairs.md

 positive
 : **Cloud Starter**
-This tutorials is part of the Nectar Cloud Starter curriculum.
+This tutorial is part of the Nectar Cloud Starter curriculum.
 Only the bare essentials of keys are discussed here for Launching a Nectar VM from the Nectar Dashboard.

 ### What you'll learn